blontd6/MacOS-Remapper/README.md

 ### Running the App

 Start the utility from your terminal:
 ```bash
 ./KeyRemapper
 ```
+if this doesnt work give it more perms by using chmod +x KeyRemapper
 ### Granting Permissions

 Because this tool intercepts keyboard events, macOS requires **Accessibility Permissions**: